frankjungdss/exdata-project2/README.md

 from 1999–2008 for Baltimore City?
 Which have seen increases in emissions from 1999–2008?*

-A linear regression model indicates that only the `point` emission source has increased emissions over the years 1999 to 2008.
+A linear regression model indicates that only the `point` source has increased emissions over the years 1999 to 2008.

 ![PM[2.5] Emission by source types for Baltimore City, Maryland](plot3.png)